agtrlabs/.github/profile/README.md

 ## Hi there 👋
 🙋‍♀️ We 💙 Flutter and working on open source projects.

-🌈 Contribution guidelines - Since this is a project development group you have to be one step above of absolute zero developer?
+🌈 Contribution guidelines - Since this is a project development group you have to be one step above of absolute zero developer.

 Interested building applications with Flutter with our team?
 [Join us at discord](https://discord.gg/pJvDyuA4sF)